-Types of coverage available for you and your family Self Only coverage is for you alone.
+Types of coverage solution Self Only coverage is for you alone.
 Self Plus One coverage is an enrollment that covers you and one eligible family member.
 Self and Family coverage is for you, your spouse, and your dependent children under age 26, including any foster children authorized for coverage by your employing agency or retirement office.
 Under certain circumstances, you may also continue coverage for a disabled child 26 years of age or older who is incapable of self-support.